InfiniteLoopster-coder/DSA/Readme.md

 Graph traversal is a key operation in many algorithms.
 - **BFS** explores the graph level by level using a queue, making it ideal for finding the shortest path in unweighted graphs.
-- **DFS** explores as deep as possible along a branch before backtracking using recursion (or a stack), which is useful for tasks such as connectivity testing and topological sorting.
+- **DFS** explores as deep as possible along a branch before backtracking using recursion (or an explicit stack), which is useful for tasks such as connectivity testing and topological sorting.

 ## Algorithm Explanations